-- Leads the e-safety committee (this may be combined with Child Protection/Safeguarding Officer role) - Takes day to day responsibility for e-Safety issues and has a leading role in establishing and review the academy e-Safety policies/documents - Ensures that all staff are aware of the procedures that need to be followed in the event of an e-Safety incident taking place. - Provides training and advice for staff - Liaises with the Trust Safeguarding Lead/ relevant body - Liaises with academy technical staff - Receives reports of e-Safety incidents and creates a log of incidents to inform future e-Safety developments. - Meets regularly with e-Safety Governor to discuss current issues.
+- Leads the online safety group (this may be combined with Child Protection/Safeguarding Officer role and the DSL meetings) - Takes day to day responsibility for online safety issues and has a leading role in establishing and review the academy online safety policies/documents - Ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - Provides training and advice for staff - Liaises with the Trust Safeguarding Lead/ relevant body - Liaises with academy technical staff - Receives reports of online safety incidents and creates a log of incidents to inform future online safety developments. - Meets regularly with online safety Governor to discuss current issues.
 Review incident logs and filtering/change control logs - Attends relevant meeting/committee of LGB - Reports regularly to Senior Leadership Team